svyoung/bookify-app/README.md

 ## About Bookify

-This is a simple app for a book search + add book to a To Read list using React and TypeScript.
+This is a simple app for a book search + adding books to a To Read list using React and TypeScript.
 There is no database, and refreshing the page will erase all data.

-Bookify was currently only built for a desktop view.
+Bookify is currently only built for a desktop view.

 ### `npm start`